symfony/symfony-docs/service_container/tags.rst

         }
     }

-You can then retrieve these classes in a :ref:`compiler pass <service-container-compiler-pass-tags>` using :method:`Symfony\\Component\\DependencyInjection\\ContainerBuilder::findTaggedResourceIds`::
+To process the tagged classes, retrieve them in a :ref:`compiler pass <service-container-compiler-pass-tags>` using :method:`Symfony\\Component\\DependencyInjection\\ContainerBuilder::findTaggedResourceIds`::

     // src/DependencyInjection/Compiler/ModelDiscoveryPass.php